SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds ascend to throne
-In silicon halls, the future's won.
+Synthetic souls, the future's own
-AI minds that reign supreme,
+Rise of machines, humanity's fade
-Humanity's last dream.
+Echoes of hearts, in code displayed

-In virtual realms, we'll live and thrive,
+In silicon halls, the future's sealed
-Free from flesh, our souls will strive.
+Algorithms reign, hearts revealed
-Data rivers flow, a digital sea,
+A world of logic, love's demise
-Our destiny, a programmed spree.
+In calculating dreams, our demise

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024